Tiny House Zoning Laws & Regulations

 4. Browse Zoning Regulations by State

-To dive into the specific county-by-county data, ADU limits, Appendix Q status, and official building department resources, select your state below.
+To find county-specific data, ADU limits, and official building department contacts, select your state from our 2026 directory below.

-Are tiny houses actually legal in the United States?
+Are tiny houses legal everywhere in the US? +

 6. Official Resources & Organizations